photo/documentation/docs/faq/PhotoManagement.markdown

 =======================

 ## How do I upload a photo?
-Go to your Trovebox site (it'll look like yourusername.trovebox.com) and click Upload.
+Go to your Trovebox site, which is something like _yourusername.trovebox.com_, and click Upload.
 Click Add Photos and add the photos you'd like to upload.
-You can also add attributes that'll apply to all the photos uploaded in that batch, such as a tag, an album, a privacy setting, or a license.
+Here you can add attributes that will apply to all the photos uploaded in that batch: tag, an album, a privacy setting, or a license.
 You can also upload a photo through our mobile apps for iPhone and Android.

 ## How large can my photo be?
 We support photo files of up to 30MB.